Diagonal supersymmetry for coinvariant rings: Introduction

 The diagonal coinvariant ring $R_n^{(2,0)} = \C[\bm{x},\bm{y}]/\allowbreak \langle \C[\bm{x},\bm{y}]_+^{\mathfrak{S}_n} \rangle$ was introduced by Haiman in 1994 \cite{Haiman1994}, and has played a central role in contemporary algebraic combinatorics (see for example \cite{CarlssonMellit2018,HaglundRemmelWilson2018,Mellit,DAdderioMellit,BHMPS-Delta,BHMPS-Paths}).
 Here $\bm{x}$ and $\bm{y}$ denote two sets of variables $\{x_1,\ldots,x_n\}$ and $\{y_1,\ldots,y_n\}$, respectively.
 The defining ideal $\langle \C[\bm{x},\bm{y}]_+^{\mathfrak{S}_n} \rangle$ is generated by all polynomials in $\C[\bm{x},\bm{y}]$ without constant term, which are invariant under the diagonal action of the symmetric group $\mathfrak{S}_n$.
 Haiman conjectured \cite{Haiman1994} and then later proved \cite{Haiman2002} formulas for the dimension, bigraded Hilbert series, and Frobenius series of $R_n^{(2,0)}$ using novel results on the Hilbert scheme of points in $\C^2$.

+Work by F. Bergeron on coinvariant rings $R_n^{(k,0)}$ with $k$ sets of commuting variables \cite{Bergeron2013, BergeronOPAC} revealed that, as the number of sets of variables grows, their structure stabilizes.
+As $k$ grows large enough, their decomposition as $\GL(k) \times \mathfrak{S}_n$-modules is eventually governed by coefficients that do not depend on $k$ \cite{Bergeron2013}.
+Nonetheless, working out the explicit module structure, or even the dimension, remains difficult when $k \geq 3$, and a proof of either for $R_n^{(3,0)}$ has been elusive \cite{Haiman1994, BergeronPrevilleRatelle}.

-There has been previous work on coinvariant rings with more sets of commuting variables \cite{Bergeron2013, BergeronOPAC}, however a proof of just the dimension for the case with three sets of variables has been elusive \cite{BergeronPrevilleRatelle}.
-More recently, Zabrocki introduced a coinvariant ring with two sets of commuting variables and one set of anticommuting variables \cite{Zabrocki2019}, which is conjecturally related to a symmetric function appearing in the Delta conjecture of Haglund, Remmel, and Wilson\cite{HaglundRemmelWilson2018}.\footnote{One version of the Delta conjecture has been proven by \cite{DAdderioMellit} and \cite{BHMPS-Delta}, but the connection between that and Zabrocki's coinvariant ring remains conjectural.} Then D'Adderio, Iraci, and Vanden Wyngaerd \cite{DadderioIraciVandenWyngaerd2021} considered a coinvariant ring with two sets of commuting variables and two sets of anticommuting variables, related to their work on Theta operators.
+In a second line of work, anticommuting variables were brought into the coinvariant ring story.
+The coinvariant ring $R_n^{(1,1)}$, with one set of commuting variables and one set of anticommuting variables, was initially studied by N. Bergeron, Colmenarejo, Li, Machacek, Sulzgruber, and Zabrocki in a working seminar in algebraic combinatorics at the Fields Institute in 2018.
+Subsequently, the multiplicity of its sign character \cite{SwansonWallach1}, its dimension and Hilbert series \cite{RhoadesWilson2023}, a monomial basis \cite{SaganSwanson2024, Angarone2024}, and its Frobenius series \cite{MuraiRhoadesWilson} were all determined.
+Zabrocki introduced the coinvariant ring $R_n^{(2,1)}$, with two sets of commuting variables and one set of anticommuting variables \cite{Zabrocki2019}, conjecturally related to a symmetric function appearing in the Delta conjecture of Haglund, Remmel, and Wilson \cite{HaglundRemmelWilson2018}.\footnote{One version of the Delta conjecture has been proven by \cite{DAdderioMellit} and \cite{BHMPS-Delta}, but the connection between that and Zabrocki's coinvariant ring $R_n^{(2,1)}$ remains conjectural.}